Gary Jennings Jr.: Seattle Seahawks

 Jennings was selected by the Seattle Seahawks in the fourth round (120th overall) of the 2019 NFL draft.
 He was waived on November 5, 2019, without appearing in a game.

 Miami Dolphins

 On November 6, 2019, Jennings was claimed off waivers by the Miami Dolphins.
-He was placed on injured reserve on November 20, 2019.
+He was placed on injured reserve on November 20.

 On September 5, 2020, Jennings was waived by the Dolphins.

 Baltimore Ravens

 Jennings was signed to the practice squad of the Baltimore Ravens on December 16, 2020, and released on December 22.

 Buffalo Bills

 On December 30, 2020, Jennings was signed to the Buffalo Bills' practice squad.
 He was released on January 4, 2021.

 Indianapolis Colts

 Jennings signed a reserve/future contract with the Indianapolis Colts on January 6, 2021.
-He was waived/injured on August 8, 2021, and placed on injured reserve.
-On August 12, 2021, Jennings was waived from injured reserve with an injury settlement.
+He was waived/injured by the team on August 8, and placed on injured reserve.
+On August 12, Jennings was waived from injured reserve with an injury settlement.